-Fielder, a Democrat, was the representative for New Jersey's 7th congressional district from 1893 to 1895.
+Fielder was the representative for New Jersey’s 7th congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Aug 1893 to Mar 1895, Fielder missed 193 of 373 roll call votes, which is 51.7%.
 This is worse than the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.